'You can do anything you want to do'

 LAWRENCE — Army Command Sgt.
 Major Franklin Velez’s military career has taken him to North Carolina, Kentucky, Haiti, Italy, Germany, the Middle East and more.

-Velez returned to his hometown of Lawrence this month to talk to high school students about the unlimited options ahead of them in life.
+Velez returned to his hometown of Lawrence last week to talk to high school students about the unlimited options ahead of them in life.

 Lawrence Veterans Director Jaime Melendez described Velez as a “pinnacle of service to the nation” as he introduced him to the Lawrence High School students.